 St. Thomas Flight Centre Ltd.

-Sexual Harassment Policy
+Sexual Violence Policy

 Preamble

-Violence or harassment will not be tolerated from any person including staff, students and customers.
-The objective of this policy is to make all parties affiliated with the St. Thomas Flight Centre aware of what constitutes sexual violence and harassment and the procedures involved in addressing allegations or reported incidents of sexual violence and harassment within the organization.
-This policy also contains information about support and services that are available locally to those who are affected by sexual violence and harassment.
+Violence or harassment will not be tolerated from any person including students, staff and customers.
+The objective of this policy to make students and staff aware of what constitutes sexual violence, the procedures involved in addressing allegations or incidents of sexual violence.
+This policy also contains information about supports and services that are available for those who are affected by sexual violence.

 Definition